subvisual/blog/pages/posts/2014/04-april/33-better-pushes-with-git.md

 retina_cover:
 tags:
   - development
+intro: "If you've been working with git for a while you've probably realised that it has a [LOT of configs](https://git-scm.com/docs/git-config).
+A pretty nice one is the `push.default`, which allows you to change the way your branches are pushed to a remote."
 ---

 If you've been working with git for a while you've probably realised that it has a [LOT of configs](https://git-scm.com/docs/git-config).
 A pretty nice one is the `push.default`, which allows you to change the way your branches are pushed to a remote.